DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

+Here are some ideas:
-Using Datadog Python library and public realtime APIs (eg. data.gov.sg) custom metrics can be easily graphed and  anomalities in carpark and taxi availability highlighted for better travel optimization.
+- Using Datadog Python library and public realtime APIs (eg. data.gov.sg) custom metrics can be easily graphed and patterns in carpark and taxi availability highlighted for better travel optimization.
-Monitoring Smart Home electricity meters and IoT devices would also reveal very cool trends and help save electricity usage.
+- Monitoring Smart Home electricity meters and IoT devices would also reveal very cool trends and help save electricity usage.
+- Use banking APIs to extract transcations and use eg. heatmap to identify anomalies and outliers for potential fraudulent activity